cainhill/cainhill.github.io/_direct/2025-08-27-planner-quirks.md

 ## Tip 1, Owner field should include all contributors

-✅ When you create a card, you should tag the card owner, the person who requested the card, and anyone who can meaningfully contribute to the card.
-When the card is due, everyone will get a notification to keep them on the same page
+✅ When you create a card, you should tag: the card owner, the person who requested the card, and anyone who can meaningfully contribute to the card.
+When the card is due, everyone will get a notification to keep them on the same page.

 🚨 Without this step the person requesting will lose visibility of the request when they filter for their own tasks.